Intuit QuickBooks Small Business Index, October 2025

 Now, the scheme is extending to cover all VAT registered businesses, coming into effect from April 2022.
 Accountants need to understand how their clients can stay compliant.

-In this article, we’ll briefly introduce Making Tax Digital, sum up what’s changed in phase 2 and focus on the crucial concept of digital links.
-Read on to learn more about our accounting software for Making Tax Digital.
+In this article, we’ll briefly introduce what the updated VAT compliance requirements are, sum up what’s changed in phase 2 and focus on the crucial concept of digital links.
+Read on to learn more about our cloud-based accounting software.

-Under the new rules, your VAT data must be submitted and kept in approved forms, using what HMRC calls ‘functional compatible software’.
+Under the new VAT compliance requirements, your VAT data must be submitted and kept in approved forms, using what HMRC calls ‘functional compatible software’.
 One way to achieve this is to do all your VAT processing through HMRC-approved systems.
 Some types of accounting software will offer this functionality.

 But what about when businesses store or process their data in other formats?
 Then you need digital links.